Birth of Religions

 - Identification

-- A religion can be used to create a common identity of the people, and to create an us-versus-them feeling.
-Identification with one’s country is the crucial ingredient for a war, because otherwise people would not know how to distinguish friends and foes.
-Still today, a large part of wars is fought along religious lines.
+- A religion can be used to create a shared identity, and an us-versus-them feeling.
+Identification with one’s country is the crucial ingredient for a war, because otherwise people would not be able to distinguish friends from foes .
+Still today, war is often fought along religious lines.

 - Ethical justification

 - Religion holds the claim to the highest ethical authority.
-This means that if a religious leader justifies a war, then his adherents will have no moral scruples fighting in it.
+This means that if religion is the justification for war, then adherents will have no moral dilemma fighting in it.
 This mechanism was at work during the crusades with Christianity, during the conquest of the Maghreb with Islam, and during the conquests by the Islamic State.
-Maybe less known is that it was also at work during the Second World War with Buddhism: When Japan conquered China, Buddhist priests encouraged the soldiers to go to war .
-More recently, the Russian Orthodox Church supported Russia's war against Ukraine.
+Maybe less known is that it was also at work during the Second World War with Buddhism: When Japan conquered China, Buddhist priests encouraged the Japanese soldiers to go to war .
+More recently, in 2022, the Russian Orthodox Church supported Russia’s war against Ukraine.

 - Moral support